 We recently met Luma Mufleh and heard about the great organization that she founded called the Fugees Family.
 She started this non-profit organization with the intent of taking children from war torn countries and helping them rebuild their lives.
 She did this initially by providing these children with access to free soccer teams.
 Since it’s founding 7 years ago, the Fugees Family has grown to include year-round soccer for 86 boys (ages10-18), after-school tutoring, a private academy, and an academic enrichment camp.
 She also recently expandedvthe program to include a girl’s soccer team this spring.
-Read on to find out why she’s today’s story of inspirationinspiration
+Read on to find out why she’s today’s story of inspiration

 OWG: You grew up in the Middle East, so how did you end up in Atlanta, GA?